AndrasE/weatherApi/README.md

 ## Hi there 👋

 This project was part of my self-studying journey.
-Originally the app was making the api calls captured by body-parser and got displayed by simply with res.write().
+Originally the app made the api-calls captured by body-parser and got displayed with res.write().
 I added bootsrap with Ejs to desing it.
 Not too shabby!

 Take care, code safe! 💻